Echinarachnius parma: Distribution

 It is found in the North Pacific and Northwest Atlantic, on the North American east coast from New Jersey north, as well as in Alaska, Siberia, British Columbia, and Japan.
 It inhabits isolated areas on sandy bottoms below the low tide level down to a depth of 5000 ft.

 Description

 The tests (shells) of these sand dollars are round, flat and disc-like, typically measuring 3 in in diameter.
+The growth rate for this animal is between 3.5 and 6 mm/yr in the latter 5 years of their lifespan, and the lifespan is typically around 8 years.
 The entire shell is also covered with maroon-colored moveable spines.
-The color is a purplish brown, becoming bleached white when washed ashore.
-As in other echinoderms, five radial furrows branch from the mouth on the animal's underside.
+The color is a purplish brown, becoming bleached white when deceased and washed ashore.
+This color occurs due to only the hard, calcified exoskeleton remaining, with further bleaching by sun and saltwater as it reaches the shore.
+As in other echinoderms, they have five-fold radial symmetry, with a petal-shaped structure, or petalidium, on the aboral surface.
+The feet containing small hair-like structures (cilia) are located on this surface.
+The mouth, food grooves, and anus are located on the bottom side of the animal.

 This and other species of Echinarachnius have been around since the Pliocene epoch.